Welcome to the podcast of Load Caesars for, what are we, Thursday?

 We have to take all of this data we have in our country and move it into a single, if you will, unified data platform.

-We've provided that AI model with all the data they need to understand our country.
+When we want to ask a question, we've provided that AI model with all the data they need to understand our country.

-So that's the that's the big step.
+So that's the big step.

 That's kind of the missing link.